BrookTsui/BrookTsui.github.io/_pages/note.md

 This is my archive where one can find all my notes and haphazard writings.

-# A Paper A Dday
+# A Paper A Day
 I read [a story](https://www.nature.com/nature-index/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned) from a [blog](https://hongtaoh.com/en/apad/).

 It's must be benefitial to read new papers and log thoughts everyday.
 Surely I browser ArXiv, but not that frequent.
 Now I have subscribed it, maybe I could read more.

 Here is the [link](https://1drv.ms/u/s!Asze0FhXxWSmlnvuRSnhqXHslCPZ?e=tMZpUn) to my OneNote of APAD.
-It starts since Dec.
+It starts since Oct.
 25, 2022.

 ---

 # Notes
-## High Energy Theory

 1. [Black Hole Thermodynamics, Negative Temperature](../files/BH-T.pdf) [Ch]